Abigail Spanberger: 2025 gubernatorial election

 In 2020, during a meeting with then-Governor of Virginia Ralph Northam, Northam suggested she should run for governor someday.
 Spanberger took his advice, and in November 2023 announced that she would not seek reelection to Congress and would instead run for governor of Virginia in the 2025 election.
 She secured the uncontested nomination in April 2025.

 In May 2025, while campaigning, Spanberger said she would not sign a bill to fully repeal Virginia's right-to-work law if elected governor.

-Spanberger is the one of the few Virginia gubernatorial candidates to refuse money from Dominion Energy, instead getting donations from the anti-Dominion watchdog Clean Virginia alongside her running mates, who defeated Dominion-backed candidates.
+Spanberger is one of the few Virginia gubernatorial candidates to refuse money from Dominion Energy, instead getting donations from the anti-Dominion watchdog Clean Virginia alongside her running mates, who defeated Dominion-backed candidates.
 Her priorities on immigration include scrapping Youngkin's immigration order allowing local police to help carry out Trump's ICE raids and deportation policy.
 She supports rejoining the Regional Greenhouse Gas Initiative, which Youngkin, a Republican, left after Northam had joined it.

 Spanberger was elected in a landslide, securing 58% of the vote.
-The Republican nominee, incumbent Lieutenant Governor Winsome Earle-Sears, received 42%.
+The Republican nominee, incumbent lieutenant governor Winsome Earle-Sears, received 42%.
 It was the largest margin of victory for a Democratic gubernatorial candidate in Virginia since Albertis Harrison received just under 64% of the vote in 1961.
+The official vote margin was over 527,000.
 While Democrats won the three statewide races in Virginia in 2025, Spanberger's 15-point margin of victory was the largest.
+Spanberger outperformed Kamala Harris in the 2024 presidential election in the state by nearly 10 percentage points, while winning 99% of Harris's voters.

+Governor of Virginia (2026–present)

 Transition

-On November 5, Spanberger announced her transition team, which includes senior members of her campaign staff, as well as past government officials, including Chris Lu, Daun Hester, and Yohannes Abraham.
-Honorary co-chairs of the transition team included many Democratic Party of Virginia leaders, including State Senator and President pro tempore of the Virginia Senate Louise Lucas, State Delegate and Speaker of the Virginia House of Delegates Don Scott, Delegate Candi Mundon King, former Congresswoman Jennifer Wexton, and former Congressman Rick Boucher.

-On November 6, Spanberger and her husband Adam met and had lunch with Governor Youngkin and his wife Suzanne to informally begin the transition process.
-On November 12, Spanberger asked the University of Virginia's board of visitors to pause its search for a new president until she takes office and can appoint members to the board.
-Youngkin and conservative alumni of the university criticized the move as political interference; conservative board members appointed by Youngkin helped oust former university president James Edward Ryan due to concerns over the university's Diversity, Equity, and Inclusion initiatives.
+On November 5, Spanberger announced her transition team, which included Chris Lu, Daun Hester, and Yohannes Abraham.
+Honorary co-chairs of the team included many Democratic Party of Virginia leaders, such as Louise Lucas, Don Scott, Jennifer Wexton, and Rick Boucher.
+Spanberger's transition informally began on November 6 with a lunch with Governor Youngkin.
+On November 12, Spanberger asked the University of Virginia's board of visitors to pause its search for a new president until her transition was complete, drawing criticism from both Youngkin and conservative alumni of the university for supposed politicization of the board process.
+Spanberger said Youngkin had done the same during his tenure, and promised structural reform to prevent it.
+Spanberger made her first cabinet appointment on December 2, announcing Marvin Figueroa as Secretary of Health and Human Resources, and continued to make appointments throughout the month.

-Spanberger is set to be sworn in as governor on January 17, 2026.